 At Mapotic, our data processing and movement data visualization cloud software powers wildlife tracking projects around the world.
 We already mentioned OCEARCH, who track the movements of sharks to help scientists understand how to restore balance back to our oceans.
 They received 25% more engagement from users after launching their brand new app designed by us.
 A more engaging platform created a stronger bond with their audience, which resulted in a higher volume of donations.

 We also supported the Sea Turtle Conservancy, the world’s oldest sea turtle research and conservation organization.
 They are legends in the field, saving the creatures who themselves play a huge part in maintaining the health of oceans worldwide.
-Partnering with us enabled innovations (interactive visualization of weather and currents) which translated into hundreds of thousands of map views per month while lowering budgets for Google maps by tens of percent!
+Partnering with us enabled innovations (e.g. interactive visualization of weather and currents).
+This translated into hundreds of thousands of map views per month while lowering budgets for Google maps by tens of percent!

 Last but not least, there‘s Fahlo.
 Saving wildlife via partnering with different NGOs.
 They‘re very innovative in what they do, increasing sales through a combination of wildlife tracking and e-commerce.
 You may have noticed people wearing their unique bracelets, which allow them to track one particular animal through a QR code.
 The app we designed for them gained 350,000 users in 8 months.

 Want to see your organization’s success story here soon?
 Ask for a Mapotic DEMO.